Palette-Tools/instant3p/packages/storybook/README.md

 # @instant3p/storybook

-A Storybook plugin for InstantDB that provides isolated offline database instances for each story.
+A 3rd party Storybook plugin for Instant that provides isolated offline database instances for each story.

 ## Features